zigomir/rubber_ring/README.md

 Editing content is easy as clicking inside green boxes and start editing.
 Some fields can be duplicated with a double mouse click and removed with middle mouse click.
 Developer decides what can be duplicable/repeatable and what not.

 For changing images just click on `Image manager` in the upper menu.
 Drop the image you need to drop zone.
 After uploading the image you can drag and drop it on the image you wanted to change.
+Image will be automatically resized to the size developer set for it.

 ## Build site